 The surname Astoria was first found in the arrondissement of Manche, in Tourlaville, in Normandy, when William of Stur sent William his son to England with Duke William of Normandy.
 William was granted lands in the Isle of Wight and Hampshire for assistance to King William at the Battle of Hastings in 1066 A.D.

 Early History of the Astoria family

-Another 235 words (17 lines of text) covering the years 1783 and 1848 are included under the topic Early Astoria History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Astoria research.
+Another 119 words (8 lines of text) covering the years 1783 and 1848 are included under the topic Early Astoria History in all our PDF Extended History products and printed products wherever possible.